-As someone with a genetic condition that has the potential to be life-threatening, it’s important to me to take good care of my body and to be around to raise my kids.
-The quickest route to managing this condition is medication.
-However, like much medication, this one has potential short- and long-term side effects.
-My husband and I also share a belief that foods and supplements that come from the earth as unaltered as possible are generally better for our bodies, so we are drawn to the more “natural” therapies like high quality supplements, chiropractic and naturopathy.
+As someone with a genetic condition that has the potential to be life-threatening, it’s important for me to take good care of my body and to be around to raise my children.
+The quickest route to managing my condition is medication.
+However, like many medications, this one has potentially serious short and long-term side effects.

-So back to the present.
-After taking a break from medication to have our children, I knew it was time to get back into treating my condition more aggressively.
+After taking a break from medication to have children, I knew it was time to get back into treating my condition more aggressively.
 Yet I found myself avoiding it.
-I was afraid on one hand to call my doctor and explain that I wanted to find out the impact of a supplement I’d been taking before starting back on traditional medication.
-On the other hand, I cancelled an appointment I had made with a terrific naturopath because I was afraid of the cost of naturopathic supplements, knowing that the traditional medication would be mostly covered by my health plan.
-To boot, the naturopath mentioned he wasn’t a fan of the drug I was to take, and that he would want to treat me with supplements until the lifestyle changes he would prescribe had kicked in.
+On the one hand, I was afraid to call my doctor and explain that I wanted to explore the impact of a supplement I’d been taking before starting back on traditional medication.
+On the other hand, the naturopath expressed strong reservations about the drug I was prescribed.
+He advised continuing with the supplement until the lifestyle changes he advocated had kicked in.

-So here I was, paralyzed with fear, afraid to call either practitioner, and feeling like a ticking time bomb in the meantime.
+So here I was—paralyzed with fear and afraid to call either practitioner—all the while feeling like my body was a ticking time bomb.

-Next on my list was to talk with my naturopath and see if he could be on board with a plan that involved my being on a drug he disliked rather than buying a bunch of supplements from him.
-So I called him and told him my decision and the reasons behind it, then asked flat out if he was still willing to work with me.
-He said definitely.
-He also affirmed my decision to go on the drug in order to get my condition under control quickly, and he told me I didn’t have to apologize for doing so.
+Next on my list was to consult with my naturopath to see if he could be on board with a plan that involved a drug he had strong reservations about.
+So I called, shared my decision and the reasons behind it.
+Then I asked if he was still willing to work with me.
+He said definitely!
+He even affirmed my decision to go on the drug to get my condition under control quickly and assured me I was right to advocate for my own health.
+Another stellar example of adaptability!